Annapurna in the Monsoon Day 9: The Perks of Slow Trekking

 I picked Jhinudanda.

 We began to trek through the mix of forest trails and farmland trails once more.
 Lothlorien slowly morphed into the Shire again, and though the clouds didn't break, the rains held back for the most part.
 Enough that the beetles and butterflies emerged again.

 A particularly pretty beetle was metallic green that shifted to shining brass as it crept upon a shrub at different angles to the light.
 And the moths that lay camouflaged against its environment - or became exposed as they ventured into areas which were not.

 One butterfly particular caught our eye, because it was a dramatic black that contrasted with white and red markings - but with a bright red body!
 I'd never seen a red-bodied butterfly before!

 But on this particular day, down this particular route, I saw something else that I'd never seen before.
-And it involved the rain.
+And, once again, it involved the rain.

 Low in the hollows of earth and undergrowth, against the banks along the trail you would encounter spiderwebs.

 But these spiderwebs were special - they caught the raindrops in their net so well, such that the whole web became dusted by droplets of all sizes.
-They seemed as transparent wet baubles strung on transparent strings - like a pearl necklace of mine, one where the pearls seemed as though suspended on your throat.
+They seemed as transparent wet baubles strung on transparent strings.
+It reminded me of a pearl necklace I had, one where the pearls seemed as though suspended on your throat.